 - Should ensure that their school's policy is developed and effectively implemented with partners.
 This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - The Executive Headteacher should ensure that all staff who need to know are aware of the child's condition.
 They should also ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - The Executive Headteacher has overall responsibility for the development of individual healthcare plans.
-They should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse. - They should also make sure that school staff are appropriately insured and are aware that they are insured to support pupils in this way. - The Deputy Headteacher ensures that individual health needs are reviewed and that staff are clear as to their roles and responsibilities.
-Information is shared with class teachers and relevant support staff at the beginning of the year as to the children's medical needs in the class and updated as changes occur and new children arrive. - The Deputy Headteacher ensures the kitchen staff receive the allergy information for each year group at the start of the year.
-Additional copies of this are kept in the staffroom too.
+They should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse. - They should also make sure that school staff are appropriately insured and are aware that they are insured to support pupils in this way. - The Director of Inclusion ensures that individual health needs are reviewed and that staff are clear as to their roles and responsibilities.
+Information is shared with class teachers and relevant support staff at the beginning of the year as to the children's medical needs in the class and updated as changes occur and new children arrive. - The Director of Inclusion ensures the kitchen staff receive the allergy information for each year group at the start of the year and when new children arrive.